Justin Wilcox (American football)

-Justin Draper Wilcox (born November 12, 1976) is an American football coach and former player.
-Since 2017, he has been the head football coach of the California Golden Bears.
+Justin Draper Wilcox (born November 12, 1976) is an American college football coach and former player.
+Since 2017, he has been the head football coach of the California Golden Bears, where he has had an overall losing record and has never had a winning record in conference play in any single season.

-Early years
+Early life

 Born in Eugene, Oregon, Wilcox grew up as the younger of two sons on a family farm (wheat and cherries) in nearby Junction City.
 He played quarterback at Junction City High School and led the team to the 3A state title as a junior in 1993.
 He graduated in 1995 and considered Stanford and Arizona but followed family tradition and accepted a scholarship to Oregon under head coach Mike Bellotti.

 Playing career

 After redshirting his first year at Oregon, Wilcox found himself buried on the depth chart and switched to defensive back.
 A nickel back as a redshirt freshman, he lost most of the 1996 season to a knee injury.
 Wilcox became a fixture at safety until his senior season of 1999, when he was asked to fill a void at cornerback.
 He was invited to an NFL training camp with the Washington Redskins in 2000, but did not make the final roster.
 Wilcox graduated from Oregon in 1999 with a degree in anthropology.